Imperial Conclave (Redirected from Conclave)

 The Conclave also acts to direct magical research in the Empire.
 The Conclave appoints the Dean of the Lyceum, a prominent post that has has access to the resources needed to research new rituals in the span of years rather than the decades that would be required for a magician working alone.

-Mages from Urizen were heavily involved in the creation of the Conclave and the power and nature of the body reflects much of their approach to life.
-The Urizen passion for magic caused many Urizen mages to attend and speak at the first Conclave meetings, even though the nation did not formerly join the Empire until after the death of the first Empress.
-In many ways the structure and arrangement of the Conclave reflects how the early Urizen would have chosen to rule the entire Empire, had they been given a free hand in such matters.
-Instead the design and creation of the Conclave was as imagined, but its remit was heavily constrained; the powers of the Conclave deal only with magic and the use of magic in the Empire.
+Magi from Urizen were heavily involved in the creation of the Conclave and the power and nature of the body reflects much of their approach to magic and politics.
+The Urizen passion for magic caused many Urizen mages to attend and speak at the first Conclave meetings, even though the nation did not join the Empire until the reign of Emperor Giovanni.
+When they did become part of the Empire, their key demand was the Imperial Constitution be updated to include formal recognition of an Imperial Conclave.
+Rather than being a mere adjunct of the Military Council or the Senate, the Urizen were very clear that it must have equal precedence with those august bodies and with the Synod and the Bourse.

 The first Conclave deliberately chose to hold all their sessions in the Hall of Worlds at Anvil to limit the ability of non-magicians to interfere in their business.
 The Conclave has always met here although records show that this arcane location changed significantly in the decades that followed the formation of the Empire, growing in size and shape and taking on the form that it assumes today.
 Unpredictable, seemingly random, changes still occur but most are now cosmetic in nature.
 Many Conclave magicians subscribe to the idea that the Hall of Worlds adapts to suit the needs of those who meet there, as other chambers in the realms are known to do, reflecting the uses to which it is put.